Couleslaw/Project-L/docs/FunctionDocs/index.md

 You can usually only take the piece specified on the puzzle card as the reward.
 However, if there are no pieces of this type left in the shared reserve, you get to choose from a collection of pieces as specified in the rules.
 "%}

 To choose a reward, click on the piece you want to take and it will be **highlighted**.
 If there are multiple options and you want to change your selection, simply click on a different piece.
+Clicking on the same piece again will unselect it.
 Once you are happy with your choice, click on the **Confirm** button in the <u>Control Zone</u>.

 {% include tip.html content="
 When you select a reward, its number in the shared reserve will decrease by 1 and appear in red, while the number in your column will increase by 1 and appear in green.